moneybutton/yours-channels/docs/building-lightning-today.md

 **Proof** There are two ways that this can play out: either the two parties decide to cooperate or not.
 We will see that under the assumptions they will cooperate.
 To see why, we have to look at what happens if they don't.

 In this case eventually one party will broadcast the Setup transaction to the blockchain.
 There are two cases now: If Receiver spends the output of the Setup transaction, then he reveals his secret.
-If he does not then Sender will be able to spend output after two days to refund to himself (these two cases are exactly what is enforced by the output of the Setup transaction).
+If Receiver does not spend, then Sender will be able to spend output after 29 days to refund to himself (these two cases are exactly what is enforced by the output of the Setup transaction).

 This outcome is not bad for either party, no-one has lost any money.
 It's not awesome either because they are effectively closing the channel when they broadcast the Setup transaction.
 Everything else being equal, they prefer to keep the channel open.